-None of this is possible without the support of our staff, our volunteers, and our donors.
-We believe that we provide a unique service to our supporters and the citizens of Massachusetts.
+None of this is possible without the support of our donors.
 If you believe in what we do, we ask that you donate whatever you can to help our collective cause.
-Whether it is a one time donation, or a recurring gift, all is welcome.
+Whether it is a one-time donation, or a recurring gift, all support is welcomed and appreciated.

 2019 Year in Review